How Lonely Lies this Land, Once so Full of People.

 about hope and lament and healing a broken relationship.

-I lament the reality that we Non_Indigenous People broke trust with the Tasmanian Aboriginal Nations.
-That dispossession of these nations was so violent, so comprehensive and so devastating that we are unable to pay our respects to known descendants of all those nations today.
+I lament the reality that we non-Indigenous people broke trust with the Tasmanian Aboriginal Nations.
+The dispossession of these nations was so violent, so comprehensive, and so devastating that we are unable to pay our respects to known descendants of all those nations today.

-Right remembering and truth telling is the way toward healing a broken relationship and developing trust.
+Right remembering and truth-telling is the way toward healing a broken relationship and developing trust.
 This involves active listening.
-I lament that we have not listened, that we gave our wisdom and finances and policies without love and trust in our hearts.
+I lament that we have not listened, that we gave our wisdom, finances, and policies without love and trust in our hearts.

-This was originally installed in St Georges Anglican, Battery Point, Hobart, June 2022.
+This work was originally installed at St George's Anglican Church, Battery Point, Hobart, in June 2022.

 I will humbly offer a genuine welcome in love, without force or coercion, and be prepared to listen and wait for a welcome to be offered back from the Tasmanian Aboriginal people.

 Love is patient, love is kind.
-It does not envy, or boast.
-It is not to proud to say sorry.
-It does seek to not dishonour others, it is not self-seeking, it is not easily angered, and it keeps no record of wrongs.
+It does not envy or boast.
+It is not too proud to say sorry.
+It does not seek to dishonour others, it is not self-seeking, it is not easily angered, and it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth being told.

-This was originally installed in Hobart Baptist Church, North Hobart, June, 2022.
+This work was originally installed at Hobart Baptist Church, North Hobart, in June 2022.

 I will be both brave and vulnerable.
 I will resist defensiveness, accept what I hear with grace, and choose to use my imagination and courage to create the world I want to see.